 The resources that a teacher has available in this case are endless: presentations, infographics, specialized reading, songs and podcasts, Youtube videos, games and apps, etc. The important thing is that they are level-appropriate and that they help students understand and convey meaningful concepts.

-Sanako Connect is a solution for language educators to deploy interactive language teaching strategies based on multimedia learning content.
+Sanako Connect is a software tool for language educators to deploy interactive language teaching strategies based on multimedia learning content.
 This browser-based software allows teachers to create their own educational materials and easily share them with students.

-Sanako’s products are designed to provide students adequate time to actively practice core language skills.
-Therefore, Sanako solutions provide the necessary inputs to help students acquire a foreign language naturally.
+Sanako Connect is designed to provide students adequate time to actively practice core language skills.
+Therefore, it provides the necessary inputs to help students acquire a foreign language naturally.

-If you would like to find out more about how Sanako can enable language educators to deliver more impactful, interactive language teaching strategies, then contact us now to book a FREE remote demo.
+If you would like to find out more about how Sanako Connect can enable language educators to deliver more impactful, interactive language teaching strategies, then click below to learn more and to book a FREE remote demo.